Packer is a countryside township not far from urban Hazleton

 Buyers find privacy and space in Packer’s housing mix

 Homes are rarely listed for sale in Packer Township.
 In the last year, only one single-family home, a Craftsman-style bungalow, was sold for $180,000.
 The median home value in Packer is estimated at $340,000, slightly lower than the average home value for the entirety of the Lehigh Valley Metro Area.
 Generally speaking, homes closer to the bordering Weatherly borough are typically newer and on the higher end of Packer’s housing cost range.
-Throughout the township, potential homebuyers can find a mix of ranch styles, split-levels, farmhouses and traditional-style homes that sit on large lots and the offer privacy of surrounding trees and natural landscapes.
+Throughout the township, potential homebuyers can find a mix of ranch styles, split-levels, farmhouses and traditional-style homes that sit on large lots and offer the privacy of surrounding trees and natural landscapes.

 A wealth of outdoor recreation in Carbon County

 Located in a rural landscape and surrounded by the mountains of northeast Pennsylvania, people living in Packer Township have proximity to an abundance of outdoor recreation.
-Quakake Creeks runs through the community and is popular for trout fishing.
+Quakake Creek runs through the community and is popular for trout fishing.
 Near Weatherly, the RoundStone Camping Resort is a nearly 400-acre area in the mountains that offers tent sites and log cabins for weekend getaways.
 In Weatherly, people can visit Eurana Park and its disc golf course or explore 6,000 acres of the Lehigh Gorge State Park via the Rockport access point.
 Running through the state park is the popular Delaware & Lehigh trail, also known as the D&L, a 165-mile corridor that follows a historic coal route through the mountains.
 “Lots of people head over to Lehigh Gorge and Jim Thorpe to access the D&L – it’s a very popular hiking trail and connects a lot of communities across the county and beyond,” Klotz says.

 Students attend Weatherly Area schools

 Students in Packer Township are zoned for the Weatherly Area School District, which receives an overall B-minus rating from Niche.
-Weatherly Area Elementary serves prekindergarten through fifth grade and is rated C-plus.
-Weatherly Area Middle School also receives a C-plus rating, while Weatherly Area High School is rated B-minus.
+Weatherly Area Elementary serves prekindergarten through fifth grade and is rated C. Weatherly Area Middle School also receives a C-plus rating, while Weatherly Area High School is rated B-minus.
 Secondary students also have the option to attend the Carbon Career and Technical Institute (CCTI) located in Jim Thorpe.
 The CCTI offers more than a dozen specialized courses for professions like pharmacy and welding, as well as certification programs for things like forklift operation and PennDOT safety inspection.

 Limited shopping and dining in Packer Township